Market Volatility

 To see the benefit of staying invested through varying market conditions, let’s consider two hypothetical investors.

 Both investors contributed $2,000 each quarter to their investment accounts.
-Investor 1 (blue in the chart) kept their money and ongoing contributions invested, riding out the stock market’s ups and downs.
-Investor 2 (orange in the chart) moved their account balance and contributions to cash when stocks dropped 10% or more in a quarter.
+Investor 1 (blue, top line in the chart) kept their money and ongoing contributions invested, riding out the stock market’s ups and downs.
+Investor 2 (green, bottom line in the chart) moved their account balance and contributions to cash when stocks dropped 10% or more in a quarter.
 They only felt comfortable putting money back into equities after a fourth consecutive quarter of positive returns.
 This behavior was repeated throughout several market cycles.

 Investor 2, the anxious style of investor, is assumed to be invested in three-month Treasury bills as a cash equivalent.
 The $2,000 contributed each quarter in this example assumes minimal interest earned.
 The anxious style of investor also assumes that cash is invested in Treasury bills during those periods when it is not invested in the stock market.
 The performance of stocks shown is that of the S&P 500 Stock Index, which measures the performance of large-capitalization companies that represent a broad spectrum of the U.S. economy.
 Charts are for illustrative purposes only.
 Investors cannot invest directly in an index.
 Past performance cannot guarantee future results.